mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 All that is needed is a little orchestration and automation magic from Ansible.

+## Quick Start

+This purpose of this article is to explain in detail how the Ansible playbook that <a href="https://github.com/cloudhotspot/ansible-cisco-vwlc" target="_blank">I've published on Github</a> actually works.

+However it is worthfile to give a quick overview of how to use the playbook before we delve into details.

+The target user experience here is to:

+- Download the OVA appliance from CCO
+- Define configuration parameters in the `vm_vars.yml` and `vwlc.yml` files.
+For the most part these parameters are self explanatory and explained in full on the Github README.
+- Run the playbook as demonstrated below.

+To run the playbook:

+`ansible-playbook site.yml`

+And to run the playbook and overwrite a previous installation:

+`ansible-playbook site.yml --extra-vars vm_overwrite=true`

+For further information, refer to the <a href="https://github.com/cloudhotspot/ansible-cisco-vwlc" target="_blank">README located at the Github repository</a>.

 ## Workflow

-> <a href="https://github.com/cloudhotspot/ansible-cisco-vwlc" target="_blank">I've published an Ansible playbook on Github</a>, and the rest of this article will discuss the workflow and each of the specific tasks required.
+The rest of this article will now discuss the Ansible playbook in detail.

-The high-level workflow is as follows:
+The high-level workflow of the playbook is as follows:

-- Prepare destination folders for the virtual machine
+- <a href="#preparing-destination-folders">Prepare destination folders for the virtual machine</a>
-- Deploy the virtual machine from the OVA appliance image
+- <a href="#deploying-vm">Deploy the virtual machine from the OVA appliance image</a>
-- Configure the inbuilt OS X TFTP daemon to serve an appropriate configuration file for the controller
+- <a href="#configuring-tftp">Configure the inbuilt OS X TFTP daemon to serve an appropriate configuration file for the controller</a>
-- Configure the VMWare DHCP server
+- <a href="#configuring-dhcp">Configure the VMWare DHCP server</a>
-- Power on the vWLC and clean up once provisioning is complete
+- <a href="#autoinstall-cleanup">AutoInstall the vWLC and clean up once provisioning is complete</a>

-## Preparing the Virtual Machine Destination folders
+## <a name="preparing-destination-folders"></a>Preparing the Virtual Machine Destination folders

 Deploying the OVA image sounds simple enough but to make the playbook fairly idiot-proof and user friendly, we need to consider a couple of what-if scenarios: